Updated on Jan 4, 2023 by Lisha Gupta

-MBA in Interior Designing is a two-year post-graduation course.
-This course educates aspirants to study interior designing of residential and commercial areas.
-The course has dynamic job opportunities in different sectors in information technology companies, educational institutions, hospitals, agencies decorations, and infrastructure designing, fashion houses, exhibition, resort events organizing, sculptures, and architecture designing companies, and much more.
+MBA in Interior Designing is a two year postgraduation course that deals with the study of interior designing of residential and commercial areas.
+MBA in Interior Designing course has dynamic job opportunities in different sectors in information technology companies, educational institutions, hospitals, fashion houses, exhibition, resort events organizing, sculptures, and architecture designing companies, and much more.

 |Full Form||Master of Business Administration in Interior Designing|

 |Minimum Percentage||Bachelor‚Äôs degree (10+2+3) in any discipline obtained with a minimum of 45%‚Äì50% academic aggregate|

 |Average Salary||INR 1.5 - INR 36 LPA (Source: Payscale)|

 |Employment Roles||Interior Designer, Space planner, Furniture Designer, Design Consultant, Kitchen Designer, Lighting Designer, CAD Designer, Exhibition Designer, Product Designer, Stylist|

 MBA in Interior Designing deals with designing and manipulating the interior of any commercial space building or residential area to live in.
 This course is perfect for aspirants who are more interested in artwork, painting, or design.
 MBA in Interior Designing syllabus has subjects that include e-marketing, accounting, economics, business management, client relationship management, business communication and financial management.

 MBA in Interior Designing course falls under the umbrella of the MBA course.
 This course has diverse career opportunities in various sectors like IT companies, residential areas, house interiors, banks, educational institutions, airports, hospitals, hotels, restaurants, resorts, and much more.